Which is the Best Space Heater for your RV?

 Propane heaters

-The type of propane heater that seems to be the most popular with RV owners is the Mr. Heater “Buddy” propane heater.
-It's rated as “indoor safe” which makes it ideal for emergencies (though I would still make sure your RV is well ventilated and your propane detector is in working order).
-It runs off 1 lb. cylinder propane tanks like those used for camp stoves, but in a pinch you could connect it to standard RV propane tanks if you have an adapter hose.
+Still, make sure your RV is well-ventilated and your propane detector is in working order before use.
+It runs off 1 lb. cylinder propane tanks like those used for camp stoves, but in a pinch, you could connect it to standard RV propane tanks if you have an adapter hose.

 Another propane heater popular with RVers is the Olympian Wave made by Camco.
 It can be mounted on a wall or stand on the floor, and is designed specifically with RVers in mind.

-Wood Stoves in RV's
+Wood Stoves in RVs

 It sounds crazy, I know.
-But believe it or not, I have seen several RV's with wood burning stoves used for heat.
-Many of these are in stationary RV's, but some RVers and van lifers who travel use wood stoves as well.
+But believe it or not, I have seen several RVs with wood burning stoves used for heat.
+Many of these are in stationary RV’s, but some RVers and van lifers who travel use wood stoves as well.

 Other RV Heating Alternatives